Materials @ apl

 10. Microfilm (fiche) reader/printerA Microfilm reader is available for use anytime during library hours.
 The library currently offers some back issues of the Limestone News and the Glasford Gazette on microfilm.

 11. Talking Books, walker, wheelchair and fully accessible building for special needs patronsThe library offers a walker and a wheelchair for any patron to use while inside the library.
 We are also able to register qualified patrons for the free Talking Book service through the Center for the Blind.
-For more information on this program, please contact the Information Desk at (309) 697-3822 x13.
+For more information on this program, please contact the Reference Desk at (309) 697-3822 x13.

 12. Public meeting roomsYou may reserve the use of any of our three large meeting rooms.
 Contact (309)697-3822 ext.
 15 for the Meeting Room Policy brochure and application form or to reserve a meeting room.
 You may also view and print the meeting room policy from the following link -.
 [Meeting Room Policy and Application].